waikato-datamining/image-dataset-converter-imgvis/plugins/add-center-overlay-od.md

                         omitted. (default: None)
   --label_key KEY       The key in the meta-data that contains the label.
                         (default: type)
-  --radius INT          The size of the dot/circle in pixels. (default: 10) --colors [R,G,B [R,G,B ...]]
+  --radius FLOAT        The size of the dot/circle in pixels or, if <1 the
+                        diameter's relative size to the bbox width. (default:
+                        10)
+  --colors [R,G,B [R,G,B ...]]
                         The RGB triplets (R,G,B) of custom colors to use, uses default colors if not supplied (default: None)